d2l-ai/d2l-en/chapter_recurrent-modern/seq2seq.md

 the predicted token from the previous time step is fed into the decoder as an input.
-One simple strategy is to sample whichever token the decoder has assigned the highest probability when predicting at each step.
+One simple strategy is to sample whichever token that has been assigned by the decoder the highest probability when predicting at each step.
 As in training, at the initial time step the beginning-of-sequence ("&lt;bos&gt;") token